CoderBoost/Testing/README.md

 ### How to complete this task ###
 Complete the following steps:

-1. Clone this project to your machine
+1. Fork this project to your github
 2. Add a second textField below the first with 20pt space between.
-3. Write the anagram function (details) below
+3. Write the anagram function (details below)
 4. Write unit tests to validate the code
-5. Add your name to the Bottom of the ReadMe file
-6. Create a pull request back to this project
+5. Push changes to your remote
+6. Reply to the given email immediately after changes are pushed with link to the repo

+☝️ If the steps are not followed the task is considered incomplete

 ### The anagram function ###
 Create a function that returns a boolean based on the following criteria